School of Prof and Extd Studies

 Throughout his career, Mr. Russell has volunteered on campaigns for President, Senate, Congress, Governor, and city council, including serving on a presidential campaign’s Crime Advisory Committee.
 He has traveled extensively overseas, and staffed Congressional Delegations to China, Latin America, Africa, and Europe.

 Mr. Russell long has advised students at his Alma Mater and in his offices on careers in Washington, and was selected by Harvard Law School as a Wasserstein Public Interest Fellow to advise law students about public service careers.

-Mr. Russell also currently serves as a State Department Franklin Fellow in the Secretary's Office of the Coordinator for Cyber Issues, a Senior Fellow at the Center for Cyber and Homeland Security, and a volunteer advisor to a local organization’s “Meet the Ambassadors” program.
+Mr. Russell recently served as a State Department Franklin Fellow in the Secretary's Office of the Coordinator for Cyber Issues, a Senior Fellow at the Center for Cyber and Homeland Security, and a volunteer advisor to a local organization’s “Meet the Ambassadors” program.

 A native of Northampton, Massachusetts, Mr. Russell received his Bachelor of Arts in Psychology from Gettysburg College, and studied abroad at the University of Vienna, Austria.
 He earned his Master of Arts in Political Science from Vanderbilt University and Juris Doctor from Vanderbilt Law School, where he served as Research Editor of the Vanderbilt Journal of Transnational Law and was published on presidential war powers.
 He is a member of the bars of Pennsylvania, the District of Columbia, and the Supreme Court of the United States.